How to Avoid IRMAA Charges

 Key Takeaways

-• Strategic financial planning, including tax-deductible contributions and Roth conversions, can help lower your MAGI and avoid IRMAA surcharges.
+- Strategic financial planning, including tax-deductible contributions and tax-efficient withdrawal strategies, can help avoid IRMAA surcharges.

 What is IRMAA?